diogoaurelio/schedoscopeWiki/Command-Reference.md

 ### materialize

-Materialize view(s) - i.e., load the data of the designated views and their dependencies, if not already materialized and current in terms of data and transformation version checksums.
+Materialize view(s) - i.e., load the data of the designated views and their dependencies - if not already materialized and current in terms of data and transformation version checksums.

 The materialization command ID is returned as a result.